 Limited to 12- or 24-pack portions

 Wild Alaskan Company is a small family-run company that offers a monthly delivery service that is similar to a share insofar as you may not have complete control over what you receive.
 The wild salmon box guarantees you 12 individual portions of wild salmon, which are typically six, 6-ounce portions of sockeye and/or coho.
-The company is looking for reliable sustainable partners for king salmon—hence, the limited options at the moment.

 Why We Chose It: Take your concept of the small farm’s community-supported agriculture and apply it to fishing, and you have Sitka Salmon.
 The company provides sustainable wild Alaskan salmon to customers through its network of fisheries.